tbalthazar/onesignal-ruby/README.md

 ## Documentation

-Specify your User Auth key to deal with Apps :
+Specify your User Auth key to deal with Apps:

 ```ruby
 OneSignal::OneSignal.user_auth_key = YOUR_USER_AUTH_KEY